-No. How you choose to deliver the lesson plans is completely up to your school.
+No. How you choose to deliver the lesson plans is completely up to you.
 They can be taught in any order as they are standalone lessons based around different themes.

 How have schools organised the delivery of the lessons around curriculum time?

 Schools which have delivered the TechWeCan lessons have approached this in several different ways.
 Some held a TechWeCan day in which they delivered three of the lessons and then spread the other three lessons over the following weeks.
 Other schools spread the lessons between different subjects, with each subject therefore delivering one two-hour lesson.
 Our primary schools used an afternoon slot a week and taught TechWeCan rather than Computing or linked the lessons into their curriculum/literacy themes.
 Many schools have also delivered the lessons during STEAM, careers or computing themed weeks.

-How the lessons are delivered is entirely up to each individual teacher and school.
+How the lessons are delivered is entirely up to each individual teacher, school and parent.

-What happens if our school does not have tablets running Apple iOS or Android?
+What happens if you do not have tablets running Apple iOS or Android?

 Not all the TechWeCan lesson packs require the use of tablets/iPads however for the lessons which do, we have created 3 different versions.